Claptrap-Tracking-Bot/changelogs/clappy.md

+Wednesday 31 May 2023

+* Fixed a bug that didn't allow you track Curseforge projects in channels that already had curse projects tracked in them

 Sunday 14 May 2023

 * The dashboard is now VUE based (same platform as Modrinth), making it MUCH faster and more responsive